CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 In the case where no information is available or the organization has not yet matured its initial situational analysis, we can suggest something like defaults for some decision points.
 If the deployer does not know their exposure,<!--lowercase exposure on purpose, this is the general concept--> that means they do not know where the devices are or how they are controlled, so they should assume *Exposure* is **open**.
 If the decision maker knows nothing about the environment in which the device is used, we suggest assuming a **major** *Safety Impact*.
 This position is conservative, but software is thoroughly embedded in daily life now, so we suggest that the decision maker provide evidence that no one’s well-being will suffer.
 The reach of software exploits is no longer limited to a research network.
 Similarly, with *Mission Impact*, the deployer should assume that the software is in use at the organization for a reason, and that it supports essential functions unless they have evidence otherwise.
 With a total lack of information, assume **

 support crippled** as a default. *Exploitation* needs no special default; if adequate searches are made for exploit code and none is found, the answer is **none**.
 The decision set {**none**, **open**, **MEF crippled**, **major**} results in a scheduled patch application.

+## Relationship to asset management

+Our method is for prioritizing vulnerabilities based on the risk stemming from exploitation.
+There are other reasonable asset management considerations that may influence remediation timelines.
+There are at least three aspects of asset management that may be important but are out of scope for SSVC.
+First and most obvious is the transaction cost of conducting the mitigation or remediation.
+System administrators are paid to develop or apply any remediations or mitigations, and there may be other transactional costs such as downtime for updates.
+Second is the risk of the remediation or mitigation introducing a new error or vulnerability.
+Regression testing is part of managing this type of risk.
+Finally, there may be an operational cost of applying a remediation or mitigation, representing an ongoing change of functionality or increased overhead.
+A decision maker could order work within one SSVC priority class (scheduled, out-of-cycle, etc.) based on these asset management considerations, for example.
+Once the organization remediates or mitigates all the high-priority vulnerabilities, they can then focus on the medium-level vulnerabilities with the same effort spent on the high-priority ones.

+Asset management and risk management also drive some of the up-front work an organization would need to do to gather some of the necessary information.
+This situation is not new; an asset owner cannot prioritize which fixes to deploy to its assets if it does not know what assets it owns and their locations.
+The organization can pick its choice of tools for these things; there are about 200 asset management tools on the market [@captera].
+Standards like the Software Bill of Materials (SBOM) [@manion2019sbom] would likely reduce the burden on asset management, but these are still maturing.
+If an organization does not have an asset management or risk management (see Section 4.4.6.1) plan and process in place, then it will have a non-trivial amount of work to do to establish these processes before it can take full advantage of SSVC.

 ## Guidance on Communicating Results